What is a WMS (warehouse management system)?

 - Cloud WMS: Cloud-based WMS systems can be rapidly deployed with lower up-front costs.
 Delivered as software-as-a-service (SaaS), they provide more flexibility to support seasonal and other changing market conditions – and they are easier to scale as companies grow.
 Through regular updates, warehouse management in the cloud offers a quicker path to innovation.
 And someone else takes on the burden of maintaining and updating the system.
 SaaS vendors also invest a lot of money and expertise into security measures and provide disaster recovery capabilities.
 Cloud warehouse management systems can also be more easily integrated with other solutions.

 - Integrated ERP and SCM-based WMS: Some warehouse management systems are built as modules or applications that integrate with ERP and supply chain platforms.
 The advantage of these is that they are able to play better with other solutions in overlapping areas, such as accounting and business intelligence.
 They provide a holistic view across the business and logistics chain to allow for end-to-end transparency and for warehousing and logistics processes to be orchestrated and executed together.
-Ultimately these capabilities can be used to optimise operations and provide fast, agile fulfilment experiences.
+Ultimately these capabilities can be used to optimize operations and provide fast, agile fulfillment experiences.

 Smart warehousing technology